I need some decisions made here before 3 o'clock, and I can't get a hold of the people.

 They are angering their own base.

-They're taking um actions here, splitting the party, the people they should be angry at and fighting.
+They're taking actions here, splitting the party.

-Here's uh here's Brett Lancaster, Pennsylvania.
+Here's Brett in Lancaster, Pennsylvania.

 Brett, nice to have you on the EIB network.